Parantaka I: Invasion of the Pandya kingdom

 Parantaka I continued the expansion started by his father, and invaded the Pandya kingdom in 915.
 He captured the Pandyan capital Madurai and assumed the title Madurain-konda (Capturer of Madurai).
-The Pandyan ruler Maravarman Rajasinha II sought the help of Kassapa V of Anuradhapura who sent an army to his aid.
-Parantaka I defeated the combined army at the battle of Vellore.
-The Pandya king fled into exile in Sri Lanka and Parantaka I completed his conquest of the entire Pandya country.
+The Pandyan ruler Maravarman Rajasinha II sought the help of Kassapa V of Anuradhapura, who sent an army to his aid.
+Parantaka defeated the combined army at the Battle of Vellore, a decisive victory for the Cholas, but this victory was narrow.At the battle of Vellur, during the first attempt, Cholas defeated Pandyan army and slained the Lankan army.
+According to the Chronicles, Ceylon troops made the second attempt in this most of the Ceylonese troops have caught a plague and caused the death of most of the troops including the commander this causes the remaining Ceylonese troops to be recalled by King Kassapa V. This second attempt was not mentioned in Chola sources.
+Then Pandya king fled into exile in Sri Lanka and Parantaka I completed his conquest of the entire Pandya country.

-Parantaka I spent many years in the newly conquered country reducing it to subjugation, and when he felt he had at last achieved his aim, he wanted to celebrate his victory by a coronation in Madurai in which he was to invest himself with the insignia of Pandyan monarchy.
+Parantaka spent many years in the newly conquered country reducing it to subjugation, and when he felt he had at last achieved his aim, he wanted to celebrate his victory by a coronation in Madurai in which he was to invest himself with the insignia of Pandyan monarchy.
 However he was failed in this attempt by the Pandyan king, who had carried them away and left them in the safe custody of the Lankan king.
-Towards the end of his reign, Parantaka I tried to capture them by invading Lanka.
-Mahavamsa records that the Lankan king Udaya IV took the Pandya crown and the jewels and hid himself in the Rohana hills.
-Parantaka I's armies had to return empty handed.